Update Mac OS 10.12 Sierra is now supported for Pro Tools 12.6, 12.6 HD, and Eucon 3.5. More and more software and plugins now support mac OS Sierra.

 UAD v8.7.4s allows Apollo and UAD-2 hardware and software to operate with macOS Sierra on Thunderbolt-equipped Macs.
 There are currently no known compatibility issues with UAD v8.7.4s and macOS Sierra.

 Apollo FireWire operation under macOS Sierra is coming in the very near future.

 Important: All versions of UAD software except for UAD v8.7.4s are incompatible with macOS Sierra.

 UVI have not currently made a statement but in their FAQ page they list mac OS Sierra as a supported OS.

-Even though there are a growing number of announcements so far on mac OS Sierra compatibility and there are a number of positive reports of people having success with Sierra, our advice is not to go there until Avid have approved it, all the plugin brands that you use, have approved it AND you have some downtime to do the update and deal with any issues.
+Even though there are a significant number of announcements so far on mac OS Sierra compatibility and there are a number of positive reports of people having success with Sierra, our advice is check that all the plugin brands that you use, have approved it AND you have some downtime to do the update and deal with any issues.

-We will update this article as more information comes in and do share any news and experiences you have had in the comments below.
+We are continuing to update this article as more information comes in.
+Please do share any news and experiences you have had in the comments below.